rexTexTau/UsefulBatchScripto/README.md

 ## Archive, Protect and Copy (apc.bat)
 Creates the password-protected archive from the content of a given dir, then copies this archive to the list of dirs.

+Free 7za.exe archiver binary file **must**be put in the dir containing this batch file.

 Parameters:
 `%1` - directory to archive
 `%2` - %n - dirs to copy the archive to